 Why make it official?

-There are, of course, certain financial benefits to becoming a partnership which are undoubtedly attractive to business owners.
+There are, of course, certain financial benefits (especially initially) to becoming a partnership which are undoubtedly attractive to business owners.
 However, Andy was more vocal about the effect the change had on his team; we asked him why he’d recommend our partnership model to other businesses who, like Substance, are already there, culturally.

 He said: “Your employees and hopefully would-be members will be really grateful and to actually let them know that this is organised in a way that is in tandem with how you’re already doing business but there are benefits to making it official – bringing those into the open is really important.”